If there is one writer in English whose name can be uttered with Shakespeare’s, it is Carlyle.

 While these buzzwords are easy to say, justice is a buzzword of the present regime and truth is not far behind.
 Order has escaped the owl-droppings, however, unless you live in Brazil.
 Thus it remains the best word with which to describe Carlylean thought.

 Let us work up from order to Carlyle’s theory of slavery.
-If you can understand slavery through Carlyle’s eyes—and he is one of the few theoretical defenders of slavery in the last two centuries, the only other I can think of offhand being George Fitzhugh—nothing in Carlyle will shock you, unless you are unaware of current results in human biodiversity.
+If you can understand slavery through Carlyle’s eyes—and he is one of the few theoretical defenders of slavery in the last two centuries, the only other I can think of offhand being George Fitzhugh—nothing in Carlyle will shock you.

 Order, for Carlyle, is the set of bonds between the humans in society.
 A bond is any promise of importance.
 It may be a promise of payment, it may be a promise of work, it may be a promise of marriage.
 Regardless, a society is orderly if it is a society in which promises of significant human value, explicit or implicit, are made and kept.